pooltogether/subgraph-templates-example/README.md

-# Example Subgraph
+# Example Subgraph for Dynamic Data Sources / Templates

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+An example of how to use dynamically created contracts as data sources and entities for The Graph